 Staying Home if Sick

-- We are requiring staff and clients to stay home if they have been exposed to a potential case or if they are exhibiting any COVID-like symptoms.
+- Staff and clients are required to stay home if they have been exposed to a potential case or if they are exhibiting any COVID-like symptoms.
 Individuals may only return to the center 10 days after exposure and at least 72 hours after symptoms subside per CDC guidelines.

-- We have modified our employee sick leave policy to be more flexible.
+- Our employee sick leave policy has been modified to be more flexible.